 Augeo’s online course ‘Supporting refugee youth’ is implemented within the intervention of the InService Teacher Training (INSETT), one of the interventions being implemented in the context of the EU-funded RefugeesWellSchool project (2018-2022).

 The InService Teacher Training aims to improve the expertise and competence of teachers in supporting the mental health and psychosocial well-being of students and to promote psychosocial and educational transitions after resettlement in a new country.
 In short, the aim of the INSETT intervention is to make teachers and schools ‘refugee competent’ (Pastoor, 2015).

 The INSETT training consists of three – interrelated – course modules: two classroom learning modules and the online course ‘Supporting refugee youths’ from Augeo, which is completed individually.

-At the end of September and in October, the Swedish and Norwegian Augeo online courses will be offered to teachers who teach refugee youths.
+At the end of September and in October 2019, the Swedish and Norwegian Augeo online courses were offered to teachers who teach refugee youths.